Saudi Arabia hosts kingdom's first Africa summit, to boost ties, promote stability

 “Secondly, Saudi Arabia is emphasising its leadership in Arab-African relations.
 The concept of "Afrabia" is gaining traction in Saudi media, emphasising the nation's role in fostering stronger ties between the Arab world and Africa.
 This summit is the first Arab-African gathering since Kuwait hosted one in 2013 and builds upon Egypt's vision from 1977,” Ramani added.

 Saudi Arabia's diplomatic outreach to military juntas in Africa is another notable aspect of the conference.
 The presence of Gabon's Brice Nguema at the summit is significant, with discussions about potentially lifting sanctions.
-Interestingly, the African Development Bank lifted sanctions concurrently with Nguema's visit to Riyadh.
+Interestingly, the African Development Bank (AfDB) lifted sanctions concurrently with Nguema's visit to Riyadh.

 While Saudi Arabia's aspirations in Africa are evident, it's worth noting that it trails behind the UAE in terms of investment and Turkey in various soft power endeavours, such as educational diplomacy.
 Nonetheless, this summit underscores MbS’ vision of integrating Africa into Saudi Arabia's multipolar foreign policy agenda, says Ramani.

-MbS is hoping to position KSA as a key player in the evolving dynamics of Arab-African relations while reaffirming its dedication to the continent's development and cooperation.
+MbS is hoping to position KSA as a key player in the evolving dynamics of Arab-African relations while reaffirming its dedication to the continent's development and co-operation.

 Nigeria signs off on KSA oil investment deal

-And MbS is putting his money where his mouth it.
-On the sidelines of the summit Nigeria and Saudi Arabia signed off on a series of big investment and cooperation deals.
+And MbS is putting his money where his mouth is.
+On the sidelines of the summit Nigeria and Saudi Arabia signed off on a series of big investment and co-operation deals.

-The agreements, negotiated during a bilateral meeting between Nigerian President Bola Tinubu and MbS follow on from Tinubu’s ambitious reforms since he took office, including the removal of a popular petrol subsidy and the unification of the country's multiple exchange rates.
+The agreements, negotiated during a bilateral meeting between Nigerian President Bola Tinubu and MbS, follow on from Tinubu’s ambitious reforms since he took office, including the removal of a popular petrol subsidy and the unification of the country's multiple exchange rates.

-KSA’s Information Minister Mohammed Idris said that the Kingdon would make a “substantial foreign exchange deposit” to bolster Nigeria's flagging currency and the Saudi government, through the state-owned oil company Saudi Aramco, will invest in the overhaul of Nigeria's four outdated state-owned refineries in the next two- to three-years.
+KSA’s Information Minister Mohammed Idris said that the Kingdom would make a “substantial foreign exchange deposit” to bolster Nigeria's flagging currency and that the Saudi government, through the state-owned oil company Saudi Aramco, will invest in the overhaul of Nigeria's four outdated state-owned refineries in the next two to three years.

 Tinubu told delegates at the summit that Nigeria offers "some of the world's highest returns on investment".

-Earlier in the week, the two nations signed a MoU aimed at enhancing cooperation in the oil and gas industry, further strengthening their economic ties at the Saudi-Arab-African Economic Conference in Riyadh.
+Earlier in the week, the two countries signed a MoU aimed at enhancing co-operation in the oil and gas industry, further strengthening their economic ties at the Saudi-Arab-African Economic Conference in Riyadh.

-At the same conference, Saudi prince Abdulaziz bin Salman, the Saudi energy minister, signed agreements with Chad, Ethiopia, Nigeria, Rwanda, and Senegal.
+At the same conference, Saudi Prince Abdulaziz bin Salman, the Saudi energy minister, signed agreements with Chad, Ethiopia, Nigeria, Rwanda and Senegal.
 These were across a range of different sectors, including oil and gas and innovation.